-FOAM CONTROL & MANAGEMENT
+FOAM CONTROL TECHNOLOGY & PROCESS MANAGEMENT

 Foam generation can cause a variety of expensive and time-consuming problems.
-These include environmental pollution, potential product contamination, loss of product through excessive foaming, downtime plus clean-up costs if foams spill over from the process.
-Excess foam can severely limit product throughput in a process and can result in damage to equipment including pumps, filters and valves.
-Add into this the ongoing cost of de-foamers and it is clear how important it is to implement effective foam control.
+These include environmental pollution, potential product contamination, loss of product through excessive foaming, downtime plus clean-up costs if foams spillover from the process.
+Excess foam can severely limit product throughput in a process and can result in damage to equipment, including pumps, filters and valves.
+Add into this the ongoing cost of de-foamers, and it is clear how important it is to implement effective foam control.

 The fundamental problem is understanding the characteristics of the foam.
 Doing so will allow us to measure its thickness and, in some applications, where the foam-liquid interface resides.
 The foam can be controlled through the addition of de-foamers.
 However, without the above critical information, their dosing is typically done on an empirical basis, sometimes based on historical experience but sometimes purely based on guesswork.
 Dosing in an imprecise way results in a cyclic or sine wave solution to the problem.
 De-foamers get added in quantities based on maximum demand, and the foam subsides.
 It then develops again above acceptable levels, and more heavy doses of de-foamer are added.
 This staccato, reactive-rather-than-proactive approach is expensive and wasteful.
 In many cases, when the foam disappears, and the problem subsides, there is no reduction in the rate of de-foamer addition, resulting in excess chemical usage.